Gnosticism: Heresiologists

 Prior to the discovery of the Nag Hammadi library in 1945 Gnosticism was known primarily through the works of heresiologists, Church Fathers who opposed those movements.
-These writings had an antagonistic bias towards gnostic teachings, and were incomplete.
+These writings had an antagonistic bias against Gnostic teachings, and were incomplete.
 Several heresiological writers, such as Hippolytus, made little effort to exactly record the nature of the sects they reported on, or transcribe their sacred texts.
 Reconstructions of incomplete Gnostic texts were attempted in modern times, but research on Gnosticism was coloured by the orthodox views of those heresiologists.